Learning Outcomes

 A plaintiff sues a corporation for breach of contract.
 The plaintiff claims damages based on 2,000 invoices issued over five years.
 At trial, the plaintiff offers a summary chart showing total amounts billed and paid, instead of introducing all 2,000 invoices.
 The defendant objects, arguing the summary is inadmissible.

-Answer: The summary may be admitted if the plaintiff demonstrates that the original invoices are so voluminous as to be impractical to examine in court, that the originals or duplicates were made available to the defendant for inspection, and that the summary accurately reflects the source data.
+The summary may be admitted if the plaintiff demonstrates that the original invoices are so voluminous as to be impractical to examine in court, that the originals or duplicates were made available to the defendant for inspection, and that the summary accurately reflects the source data.
+The plaintiff must also show that the invoices themselves are admissible (for example, as business records).

 Worked Example 1.2